templatus/templatus-hotwire/README.md

 # Templatus-Hotwire

-Templatus-Hotwire is an opinionated template to build web applications with Ruby on Rails and Stimulus.
+Templatus-Hotwire is an opinionated template to build web applications with Ruby on Rails and Hotwire.
 It simplifies the process of setting up a new application while following best practices.

 Live demo available at https://templatus-hotwire.ledermann.dev